-What makes the Delta Reserve Credit Card is how easy it is to earn elite status with the card.
+What makes the Delta Reserve Credit Card most worthwhile for many is how easy it is to earn elite status with the card.
 If you put enough spending on the card:

 - You can earn up to 60,000 Medallion Qualifying Miles (MQMs) per year

 - You can also get a full waiver on the Medallion Qualifying Dollars (MQDs) requirement, which ordinarily requires you to spend anywhere from $3,000 to $15,000 per year with Delta to earn status

 Note that all of this is in addition to the 20,000 MQMs currently being offered as part of the welcome bonus.

 The Delta Reserve Card can help you earn status